ZhangNingSAU/Spring-2021-CSCI-360-Database-Mgmt-Systems/Homework/HW7.md

 SELECT * FROM music.artist
 ~~~~

-+ Q2: What is the previlidge level of `ON music.track`?
++ Q2: What is the privilege level of `ON music.track`?
 A. Global level<br>
 B. Database level<br>
 C. Table level<br>